maximumstock/poe-currency-flip-planner/data_analysis/README.md

-# Data Exploration
+# Data Analysis

-***Note: WIP!!!***
+**_Note: WIP!!!_**

 Everything I present in this section is very experimental and might be completely wrong.
 This is just something I enjoy personally without any formal affiliation to the topic of data science, so be nice and don't take anything too seriously.

 With a working trade crawler we can now collect currency trading data and try to gain some insights from it.
 In this section I'll try to document what I've tried to achieve this.

+## General Workflow

+1. Collect Data
+   `python data_analysis/collector.py --league "Blight" --path "data_analysis/Blight/Softcore"`
+2. Merge single `.pickle` files into one `merge.pickle` `python data_analysis/converter.py --path "data_analysis/raw/Delve/Softcore"`
+3. Run analysis.py
+   `python data_analysis/analysis.py --path "data_analysis/raw/Delve/Softcore/merge.pickle"`

 ## Setup

 I have collected currency trading information via this tool for a fixed set of currencies, about every thirty minutes during the time the Delve leagues were active.
 This leaves me with regular snapshots for the time between `2018-09-02` until `2018-10-19` for the leagues `Delve`, `Hardcore Delve`, `Standard` and `Hardcore`.

 The set of currencies was more or less consciously chosen.
 There are a lot of common and niche currencies I have not included, but the list for this test run was:

-* Cartographer's Chisel
+- Cartographer's Chisel
-* Chaos Orb
+- Chaos Orb
-* Chromatic Orb
+- Chromatic Orb
-* Divine Orb
+- Divine Orb
-* Exalted Orb
+- Exalted Orb
-* Gemcutter's Prism
+- Gemcutter's Prism
-* Jeweller's Orb
+- Jeweller's Orb
-* Orb of Alchemy
+- Orb of Alchemy
-* Orb of Alteration
+- Orb of Alteration
-* Orb of Augmentation
+- Orb of Augmentation
-* Orb of Chance
+- Orb of Chance
-* Orb of Fusing
+- Orb of Fusing
-* Orb of Regret
+- Orb of Regret
-* Orb of Scouring
+- Orb of Scouring
-* Orb of Transmutation
+- Orb of Transmutation
-* Regal Orb
+- Regal Orb
-* Vaal Orb
+- Vaal Orb

 For each 2-permutation of currencies from the list above, I request trade offers from [poe.trade](http://poe.trade).